 PDSF Defined Environment

-When new users are added to the PDSF machines, the shell is set according to the user's request.
-You can choose between csh, tcsh, or bash (ksh and sh are also available, but these are not recommended).
+When new users are added to the PDSF machines, the login shell is set according to the user's request.
+You can choose between csh, tcsh, or bash.
 You can change your startup shell by logging into NIM.

 PDSF offers several different Scientific Linux environments.
 For a list of all available chos environments and how to switch between them, see this page.
 Currently the default chos is Scientific Linux 5.3, but we recommend starting with Scientific Linux 6.4.

 PDSF has adopted the modules package as the method for specifying the user environment to access different versions of compilers, libraries, man pages, etc (for more information see the introductory page on modules).
 For this reason it is very important that you avoid redefining paths and environment variables as is the practice with some other UNIX machines.
 With the use of modules much of the environment is now controlled by the system.
 In order to avoid confusion between system settings and your modifications to the environment variables, you should alway make changes by way of augmentation rather than redefinition of the PATH, etc.

 For example, users of csh/tcshrc shell would modify the path variable in the .cshrc.ext/.tcshrc.ext file this way:

 set path = ($path /project1/bin /project2/bin)